 Maintenance can be a hazardous job.
 It is often performed under heavy time restraints with reduced safety barriers.
 As a result, the frequency of accidents and casualties is higher than in normal operations.

 In France, 14 percent of fatal accidents are related to the maintenance of machines, devices, and equipment.
 Hence, a reduction in time spent on maintenance equals reduced accidents and less time spent in hazardous environments.

 A report from CXG Group said that 91 percent of companies implementing predictive maintenance saw a decrease in repair times and unplanned downtimes.
 Ninety-three percent experienced improvements in aging industrial infrastructure.

 We are not arguing that switching to predictive maintenance comes without challenges.
 Yet, the numbers in the above reports indicate that it is a good investment for companies that make the switch successfully.

 El-Watch predictive maintenance solutions

-We also focus strongly on predictive maintenance and how our solutions promote this in various industries.
+We also focus strongly on predictive maintenance and how our solutions promote it in various industries.
 For this purpose, we take pride in providing robust solutions that are easy to install, straightforward to use, and require little to no upkeep.

 El-Watch can provide everything needed to get started, but it helps to be aware of how the process works and what it demands.
-Here are our best pieces of advice on preparing your company for predictive maintenance.
+Here are our best pieces of advice on preparing your company for predictive maintenance: